Lacy Tree Philodendron (Philodendron selloum) Indoor Care, Propagation and Growing Problems

 Potting Mix

-The best potting mix for Lacy Tree Philodendron should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients like this quality potting mix available at Amazon.
+The best potting mix for Lacy Tree Philodendron should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Aroids and all purpose potting mixes are ideal for this plant.

 Repotting